lxg/l10n/README.md

 - The `.po` catalog format is widely supported, so you will always find translators, tools and services which can work with your catalog files.

 ## Usage

-⚠ NOTE: You may find the setup a bit cumbersome at first.
-However, give it a chance – once you get it running, you will never want to use anything else again.

 ### 1. Installation